raphaelquast/beatstep/README.md

     - if the selected track is a track-group, instead fold/unfold the group

 - `button 7`: select previous scene (e.g. go 1 scene up)

+  - if the control-layer is activated permanently, holding `shift` will switch to track-selection

 - `button 8`: activate **song control** (see below)